Renew your Thai drivers license in Chiang Mai.

 #9 – When called, you will be told to come up and pay for the license(s) and any other fees necessary (address change, late renewal, etc) Once paid, they will direct you behind the counter area for another queue number and to have your picture taken

 #10 – That’s it.
-The picture is taken and the new card is printed immediately.
+The picture is taken and the new card is printed almost immediately.
 You’re done!